uschpc/workshop-data/src/index.md

 - `mv` to move or rename files
 - `cp` to copy files
 - `rm` to delete files
+- Could also use GUI SFTP clients to perform these tasks (more later)

+## Exercise 2

+Move a file from one directory to another

 ## Checking file disk usage